 A trip to the Shoalhaven means an adventure for your tatse buds on one of many foodie trails.
 The region is bustling with a huge number of incredible restaurants, cafes, wineries and farms, all influenced by the unspoilt landscape and freshness of local.
 With a remarkable variety of eateries and stunning locations throughout the area, you can choose to dine overlooking crystal clear waters, sit down for a meal in a fruitful vineyard or lunch amongst lush rolling hills.
 Whet your appetite (literally!) and experience some wonderful South Coast culinary gems.

 The vast array of amazing local produce has recently attracted world class chefs to the Shoalhaven and created a food scene that is modern, adventurous and absolutely delicious.
 You can experience the best of contemporary cuisine in the many local restaurants serving innovative and exciting gourmet food.
-Our two hatted restaurants, St. Isidore and Rick Stein at Bannisters offer up a fine dining experience that salutes many ingredients that are sourced from nearby producers.
+Head to Rick Stein at Bannisters in Mollymook, Bangalay Dining at Shoalhaven Heads or South on Albany in Berry for fine dining.
 For those who are looking for a more relaxed dining vibe, there are plenty of other quality restaurant options all along the South Coast.
-Head to Hungry Duck, Wild Ginger or Kanpai for some Asian-inspired fare.
-Or maybe a pub style meal is more what you're after?
+Head to LEAF in Nowra, or Wild Ginger or Kanpai at Jervis Bay for some Asian-inspired fare.
+Or maybe a pub-style meal is more what you're after?
 In that case Harvest Bar, Hedy's Bistro or The Friendly Inn is what you're looking for.
-Dine on some delicious pub staples at any of these restaurants with a cold beer or glass of wine.
-A touch of modern-Australian is also definitely worth a try and exactly what you'll find at Butterfactory and Wharf Rd.
+Popular cafes serving up great nosh include The Treehouse Cafe Ulladulla, The Little Snapper at Culburra and Greendale's Cafe and the Mill at Pyree.

 These days, breakfast and brunch are serious meals and heading to a café of a morning is a common holiday activity.
 For a hearty meal filled with yummy local ingredients, make your way to Milkhaus or Tallwood.
 Both of their breakfast menus include the staple of bacon and eggs but other options for the more adventurous are a kimchi scramble at Milkhaus or the miso baked pumpkin at Tallwood.
-If you are wondering where to get your next caffeine fix, either Ritual Habitual or Hyper Hyper are must try's while you're in the area.
-These businesses are Shoalhaven coffee institutions.
-You won't find any food on their menus but my, do they serve up a delicious caffeinated treat!
+If you are wondering where to get your next caffeine fix, either Ritual Habitual or Hyper Hyper are local institutions that are quickly gaining great reputations around the country.

 Sample a Drop (or Two!)

 A serious exploration into Shoalhaven viticulture started back in the 1800s when Coolangatta Estate and Silos Estate planted the regions very first grapevines.
 Shortly afterwards, in the 1990s, Jasper Valley Wines and Cambewarra Estate followed suit.
 Now the Shoalhaven coast is beaming with a multitude of exquisite wineries - the perfect place to spend an afternoon with a beverage or two!
 Newer cellar doors include Two Figs, Yarrawa Estate, Mountain Ridge Wines, Cupitts and Bawley Vale Estate.
-A trip to the Shoalhaven wouldn't be complete without a visit to at least one of our magnificent cellar doors to sample some of the award-winning drops.
+A trip to the Shoalhaven wouldn't be complete without a visit to at least one of our magnificent cellar doors to sample some of the award-winning drops and it's even better if you book a tour and let someone else do the driving.

 Lovers of fresh produce will find themselves in foodie heaven down in the Shoalhaven.
 Visitors and locals alike are invited to feast and forage around the countryside, which is blessed with lush pastures that offer the best of meat and dairy products.
 The intrepid foodie can independently explore the region to discover the best of seasonal produce.
 To really get the inside information, though, book an indulgent Foodscape Tour to uncover all the gourmet secrets of the region.